 The rest of the install process is covered in the README.Debian, so feel free to have a read.

 '''

-gunzip /usr/share/doc/zoneminder/README.Debian.gz
+zcat /usr/share/doc/zoneminder/README.Debian.gz

-cat /usr/share/doc/zoneminder/README.Debian

 '''

 Step 7: Setup Database

 Install the zm database and setup the user account.
 Refer to Hints in Ubuntu install should you choose to change default database user and password.